Last update: January 21st 2021

 How does someone know they have been cured of the coronavirus?

-Travelers who want to come to Bonaire from countries such as the Netherlands have to have a PCR test at least 72 hours in advance.
+Travelers who want to come to Bonaire need to have a PCR test done at least 72 hours before their arrival on Bonaire.
 What are the risks that someone will still get infected during those three days before departure?